 Users involved in oral proceedings on Zoom are invited to familiarise themselves with the following technical requirements and recommendations.

-Regardless of which Zoom set-up you have, you are advised to run a compatibility test of your equipment with the EPO, preferably at least 10 working days before the oral proceedings are due to take place (see "Test call" above).
+Regardless of which Zoom set-up you have, you are advised to run a compatibility test of your equipment with the EPO, preferably at least five working days before the oral proceedings are due to take place (see "Test call" above).

 For more information see Getting started in the Zoom help centre.